Imparato/language-v0/README.md

 ## Theme improvements

-In order to improve display, you can add the following settings in your own `$HOME.vscode/settings.json` file (or `Preferences: Open User Settings`) :
+In order to improve display, you can add the following in your User Settings file (`$HOME/.vscode/settings.json` or `Preferences: Open User Settings`) :

 ```json
 {